Does GenAI Make Usability Testing Obsolete?: Related Work

-Recent advance in AI has also benefited usability research and UI design in general.
-Beltramelli \cite{beltramelli2018pix2code} presented “pix2code”, which generates code from a GUI image input.
-This method uses Convolutional Neural Networks to identify distinct elements, positions, and poses in GUI images.
-It then employs Recurrent Neural Networks and a decoder to generate executable code.
-With the rapid raise of Generative AI significant improvements in how models solve the “Design2Code” task.
-Si et al.~\cite{si2024design2code}. conduct benchmarking with current state-of-the-art models and showed that GPT-4 Turbo with Vision performs best on this task, compared to other models like Gemini Pro.
-Their study annotators claimed that GPT-4 generated websites which can replace the original reference in terms of visual appearance and content in 49\% of cases.
-In 64\% of cases, the annotators stated that GPT-4 even generated better websites than the original reference.
-Lee et al.~\cite{lee2020neural} proposed a hybrid neural design network to generate design layouts that meet user-specified constraints (e.g.~a design with one headline and two images).
-In their experiments, they demonstrate that the generated layouts are visually similar to real design layouts.
-Wei et al.~\cite{wei2023boosting} take a step further to generate whole GUI designs using UI-Diffuser and LayoutDM \cite{chai2023layoutdm}, a Transformer-based model to generate layouts.
-Users provide a simple prompt of what the GUI should represent, e.g., a music player app.
-The preliminary results indicate that this could be an efficient and cost-effective method for creating mobile GUI designs, but far from directly reusable and need improvement and usability evaluation.
+Other recent approaches has suggested to generate GUI images.
+Lee et al.~\cite{lee2020neural} proposed a hybrid neural network to generate design layouts that meet user-specified constraints (e.g.,~a design with one headline and two images).
+In their experiments, they demonstrated that the generated layouts are visually similar to real design layouts.
+Wei et al.~\cite{wei2023boosting} took a step further to generate the designs using UI-Diffuser and LayoutDM \cite{chai2023layoutdm}, a Transformer-based model for layouts generation.
+Users provide a simple prompt of what the GUI should represent, e.g., a music player.
+Their preliminary results indicate that this could be a cost-effective approach for creating mobile GUI designs.
+However, the GUIs are far from being directly directly reusable, need improvements, and usability evaluation.
 Uizard\footnote{\url{https://uizard.io}} is a similar recent commercial product, which generates mobile GUI designs with a simple prompt.
 Mattisson et al.~\cite{mattisson2022vad} demonstrated that Uizard can significantly enhance designers efficiency, boost creativity in idea generation, and improve communication with stakeholders.
 Particularly the editable designs with nested components allow for continuous customisation and adjustments, e.g. after usability evaluation.
 In another recent study, Wei et al.~\cite{Wei:TOSEM:24} tuned a Vision-Language Model to retrieve relevant GUI designs from a large constructed dataset.
 This approach seems to be more effective yielding more relevant and higher quality screens---highlighting the importance of the human-in-the-loop for GUI recommendation.